-and applicants for employment.
-Request for accommodation is initiated through oral communication, written requests and email, including any supporting documentation, which is entered into the system only by DOT staff.
+The RAMS is a Platform-as-a-Service (PaaS) supports the submission and processing of accommodation requests by DOT employees and applicants for employment.
+Requests for accommodations are initiated through oral communication, written requests, and email, including any supporting documentation, which is entered into the system only by DOT staff.
 With respect to disability in the workplace, the DOCR office also has jurisdiction over some entities that do not receive Federal funds.
 The system enforces compliance with Executive Order 13164, Establishing Procedures to Facilitate the Provision of Reasonable Accommodation.

-PII collected in the system consists of: employee's or applicant's name, functional limitation caused by the disability, reasonable accommodation (RA) requested, explanation of how RA would assist the applicant in the application process or the employee in performing his/her job or receiving the benefits and privileges of employment, dates when the required interactive discussions were held, notes from discussion regarding the request, action by deciding official, whether medical documentation was sought, justification for requesting medical documentation, any sources of technical assistance that were consulted, and if the request was denied, the reason for denial (but not medical documentation, which will be kept in a separate file).
+PII collected in the system consists of: employee's or applicant's name, functional limitation caused by the disability, reasonable accommodation (RA) requested, explanation of how RA would assist the applicant in the application process or the employee in performing his/her job or receiving the benefits and privileges of employment, dates when the required interactive discussions were held, interactive process notes from discussions regarding the request, action by deciding official, whether medical documentation was sought, justification for requesting medical documentation, any sources of technical assistance that were consulted, and if the request was denied, the reason for denial (which may include medical documentation, which will be stored in secured DOT cloud environment).

-Non-PII in the system includes: The employee's or applicant's occupational series and grade or pay equivalent, operating administration, division or office, position title, office location and address and office telephone number; and the deciding official's name, title and office telephone number.
+Non-PII in the system includes: The employee's or applicant's occupational series and grade or pay equivalent, operating administration, division or office, position title, office location and address and office telephone number; first and second level supervisor's name, work email addresses and the deciding official's name, title, and office telephone number.
+This information is collected through data export from the FAA MyFAA system and the DOT Consolidated Automated System for Time and Labor Entry/Interface Repository (CASTLE/IR).